 1. Most of our trash during the week is the same basic stuff, a lot of which can be composted or burned instead to drastically reduce it even further.

-2. While we only had one bag of trash from Sunday-Friday, we managed to fill up an entire second bag in just two days over the weekend.
+2. While we only had one bag of trash from Sunday-Friday, we filled up an entire second bag in two days over the weekend.

 What’s in the Bag?